Audio Routing Modes

 If the selected device doesn't have enough outputs for the chosen mode:

-- Audience/Stream mode will be disabled
+- Performance mode will be disabled

 - User must select a device with more outputs or switch to Solo Mode